emilk/eon/README.md

 }
 ```

-Here a simple string will not sufficr, as some of the enum variants contain data.
+Here a simple string will not suffice, as some of the enum variants contain data.

 There are several competing techniques of encoding this in JSON (external tagging, internal tagging, adjaceny tagging, …) all with their own shortcomings.